Azure-Samples/azure-samples-python-management/samples/servicebus/README.md

 - python
 products:
 - azure
-description: "These code samples will show you how to manage ServiceBus using Azure SDK for Python."
+description: "These code samples will show you how to manage Service Bus using Azure SDK for Python."
-urlFragment: servicebus
+urlFragment: service bus
 ---

-# Getting started - Managing ServiceBus using Azure Python SDK
+# Getting started - Managing Service Bus using Azure Python SDK

-These code samples will show you how to manage ServiceBus using Azure SDK for Python.
+These code samples will show you how to manage Service Bus using Azure SDK for Python.

 ## Features

 This project framework provides examples for the following services:

-### ServiceBus
+### Service Bus
-* Using the Azure SDK for Python - ServiceBus Manamgement Library [azure-mgmt-servicebus](https://pypi.org/project/azure-mgmt-servicebus/) for the [ServiceBus API](https://docs.microsoft.com/en-us/rest/api/servicebus/)
+* Using the Azure SDK for Python - Service Bus Manamgement Library [azure-mgmt-servicebus](https://pypi.org/project/azure-mgmt-servicebus/) for the [Service Bus API](https://docs.microsoft.com/en-us/rest/api/servicebus/)

 ## Getting Started